dmorgorg/scs/src/posts/2024-06-03-ExtremaduraTwo.md

 />
 <br/>

-<h5>Alcazaba</h5>
+<DayCardHGroup
+    where="Alcazaba"
+  />

 <p>The Alcazaba of Mérida, a Muslim fortress, is the oldest Muslim fortification in the Iberian Peninsula, built in the 9th century. </p>
 <Img
   src="/images/2024/05/2024-05-29-163331.jpg"
   alt="Alcazaba, Merida"